 Buffalograss is a short, 4-6″, stoloniferous, dense, sod-forming, palatable native grass common to the prairies.
 It is long-lived, soft textured and either gray-green or blue-green in color.
 This warm season grass is commonly mixed with drought-tolerant Blue Grama in order to ensure solid color throughout the season.
 It does not perform well in higher elevations or on sandy sites.
 Buffalograss sends out above-ground stolons which are quite aggressive once mature.
 Newer turf-type varieties are bred for disease resistance and a deeper green color.
 May take 15 – 21 days or more to germinate.
 Keep seeds moist until germination which may mean watering several times a day and using a mulch.

 Turf Type: Bowie, Cody, Sharp Shooter, Topgun, Bison

-Pricing is for Improved II, call for pricing on other varieties.
+Pricing is for Improved II (good for pasture and rangeland applications), call for pricing on other varieties.

-Seed in the late Spring when the soil temperature is 70 – 80 degrees
+The optimum time to seed is in the late Spring when the soil temperature is 70 – 75 degrees